emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

 <h2>Variables</h2>

-In the console, you can use * / + - to do calculations.

-    > 4*2
-    [1] 8

-But, you can also use variables to get these answers.

 You can assign values to a variable with <- or =

     > x <- 5

+A variable can be any text you want.
 You can then recall that varibale by typing the name in the console

     > x
     [1] 5

+Keep in mind that variables are case sensitive.
+So, X and x are two different variables!

-After making that variable, it will appear in your environment on the righthand side.
+After making your variable, it will appear in your environment on the righthand side.

-Print all variables by typing ls().
+You can also print all variables by typing ls().
 This lists all variables but not their values.

 Let's do an example: